tbmreza/hh200/DRAFT.md

 others:       can read a subset of hurl

-hh200 is an objectification of a software person specializing in HTTP systems testing.
-Any number of times in a day, the thought "Let me hit this URL with such params real quick," forms in their brain.
-Perhaps, after analyzing the insights they have further gathered, "Let's see if this web service is going to endure the test scenario that I have devised."
+hh200 is a tool for testing HTTP servers.
+From "Let me hit this URL with such params real quick," to "Let's see if this web service is enduring such & such test scenario", hh200 was born for such developer occurrences.

 hh200 the language is a modest tool for expressing _what HTTP calls to make and how_.
 It is not innovative by enabling what weren't possible with general purpose languages before.
 Also see hurl, who's been the inspiration for this project.